 GUI components are rendered independently of the game view.
 Because of this it is not placed in a particular location in the collection editor, nor does it have a visual representation in the collection editor.
 However, GUI components have to reside in a game object that has a location in a collection.
 Changing that location has no effect on the GUI.

-GUI components are created from a GUI scene blueprint file.
-To to create a new GUI component, right click a location in the Assets browser and select New ▸ Gui.
+GUI components are created from a GUI scene prototype file (also known as “prefabs” or “blueprints” in other engines).
+To create a new GUI component, right click a location in the Assets browser and select New ▸ Gui.
 Type a name for the new GUI file and press Ok.